 Helping others has been my passion ever since I went through my own personal journey of healing.
 My father died when I was a young child and his death changed who I was.
 Learning to live without him was a terribly difficult task for a young girl; I had no idea who I was and felt completely empty and alone.
 At the same time, I was determined to be a survivor, not a victim.

-My experience was that I felt trapped.
-Trapped in my grief; trapped in this story that was not of my choosing and there was no way out.
+I felt trapped.
+Trapped in my grief; trapped in this story that was not of my choosing with no way out.
 I think when you have a bad childhood you are at the mercy of what happens to you.
 You are not the master of your own life.
 You have to deal with life-based on this deck of cards you were dealt, but the hurts were not ones you created.

 The foundation that other people have, which sets the groundwork for a great life, is missing from the lives of people who are raised without parents.

-For me, this sense of feeling lost, without a path, led to a bottom as a young adult.
-I had to start over; I had to make a new story for my life, one that was of my own choosing and not the one I had been handed.
-But I did not write this story on my own.
-I needed to seek help, and once I did, I gained command of my own life and was able to clearly choose the path that was best for me.
+For me, this sense of feeling lost led to a bottom as a young adult.
+I had to start over and make a new story for my life: one that was of my own choosing and not the one I had been handed.
+But I could not write this story on my own.
+I needed to seek help, and once I did, I gained command of my life and was able to choose the best path for me.